qwerty084/BO-Mod/README.md

-# App for managing Setting & Mods in Black Ops Zombies and tracking game stats
+# Application for Mods in Black ops 1 and 2 Zombies

 ## WIP